Biden, Harris offering solace to grieving Asian Americans

 “To have them talk about it in this way, so publicly, and to say AAPI, or to note that our communities are going through difficult times, is huge,” Au said.

-The White House said Biden and Harris will meet Friday with Asian American state legislators and other community leaders about racist rhetoric and actions against Asian Americans and Pacific Islanders.
+The White House said Biden and Harris will meet Friday with Asian American state legislators and other community leaders before Biden delivers remarks.
 Biden also will visit the Centers for Disease Control and Prevention’s main campus in Atlanta.

+As he boarded Air Force One on Friday morning, Biden, who was wearing a mask, stumbled several times up the stairs to the aircraft, before saluting the military officer who greeted him on the tarmac.
+Jean-Pierre said Biden was “doing 100% fine.”

 Democrats’ coordinated 2020 campaign in Georgia — the joint effort of Biden’s campaign and state Democrats — tailored a turnout effort specifically to Asian American and Pacific Islanders.
 The Advocacy Fund analysis concluded that more than 185,000 voted in 2020, a 63% increase from four years prior.
 Biden ultimately won the state by fewer than 13,000 votes out of almost 5 million cast.
 Democrats also forced two Senate runoffs that they ultimately won, giving the party control of the chamber.